Global eCommerce retail (as of Oct 2020) is a US$3.9 trillion market. Asia-Pacific region alone accounts for 2.45 trillion. Those are BIG numbers.

 Consider these two screens comparing eBay then and now.
 Which one is easier to browse?

 Our brains have become accustomed to certain UX patterns and visual arrangements.
-Dare to change them only if you have the budget as big as Google or Apple.
+Dare to change them only if you have a budget as big as Google or Apple.

 I’ve come across one exception to this rule though.
 Ling from Ling’s cars has made it a selling point.
 She’s built a cult following with 66k+ visits per month (last checked Oct 2020).